-What’s been the highlight of your career so far?
+What would you say has been the highlight of your gymnastics career so far?

 The highlight of my career so far has to be competing at the London 2012 Olympic Games.
-Winning a bronze medal for Great Britain with my teammates, in front of a home crowd is something I will remember for the rest of my life.
+Winning a Bronze medal for Great Britain with my teammates in front of a home crowd is something I will remember for the rest of my life.
 Just to make it onto an Olympic team is incredible but to win your country’s first medal in over a century alongside close friends is very special.

-Do you have competitions that you are training for at the moment?
+Are there any competitions that you are training for at the moment?

 Right now I’m training for a competition called the British Team Championships which will take place in two weeks.
-Twelve months ago I returned to train at Notts Gymnastics Academy with my lifelong coach, where I started the sport when I was seven years old.
-We have a squad of six senior mens gymnasts now and as a club are competing in this event for the first time in over a decade!
+Twelve months ago, I returned to train at Notts Gymnastics Academy with my lifelong coach, where I started the sport when I was seven years old.
+We have a squad of six senior men’s gymnasts now and, as a club, are competing in this event for the first time in over a decade!

-What is a standard day for you when you are in training?
+Can you tell us about a standard day for you when you are in training?

-A day of training for me involves me waking up at 8am and having my porridge & Wyldsson ProMix for breakfast.
+A day of training for me involves me waking up at 8am and having my porridge and Wyldsson ProMix for breakfast.
 I will reply to emails, edit YouTube videos and have physio treatment in the morning.
 I will have lunch around midday, which will be two eggs on toast and a coffee.
-My training session will be from 12:30 until 16:30 and will be gymnastics based working on my routines or new skills I’m looking to add for 2018.
+My training session will be from 12:30 until 16:30 and will be gymnastics-based, working on my routines or new skills I’m looking to add for 2018.
 Then I’ll have my PAS MGF-1 Strawberry protein shake to recover and usually an apple or a cereal bar.
 At 5pm I will head to David Lloyd Clubs West Bridgford to do my strength and conditioning session.
 That usually lasts for one hour and then I will chill out in the sauna and jacuzzi.
 I eat dinner around 7pm and it will be chicken or salmon with wet potato and vegetables.
-After that I usually go on social media and watch football on TV, I’m a big Manchester United fan!
+After that, I usually go on social media and watch football on TV, I’m a big Manchester United fan!
 I’ll read a book before heading to bed at 11:30 and repeat that process six days a week.

-Who’s been the biggest influence on your career?
+Is there anyone who has had the biggest influence on your career?

 The biggest influence on my career has been my long-term Russian coach Sergey Sizhanov.
-He’s one of the best junior gymnastics coaches in the world having lead three junior European teams to gold in the past decade.
-His role in helping Great Britain to now be one of the major forces in mens gymnastics has been huge and I’m very proud to have him as my personal coach.
+He’s one of the best junior gymnastics coaches in the world having lead three junior European teams to Gold in the past decade.
+His role in helping Great Britain to now be one of the major forces in men’s gymnastics has been huge and I’m very proud to have him as my personal coach.
 I would say his best quality is his love for the sport and his ability to get the best out of all different types of personalities from completely different backgrounds.
-We are more than just athlete & coach, we are great friends and it’s amazing to travel the world together.
+We are more than just athlete and coach, we are great friends and it’s amazing to travel the world together.

 At what age did you get into gymnastics?

 It was a teacher that suggested to my mum that she take me along to gymnastics.
 I was super hyperactive and getting into trouble at school and needed an outlet for all my energy.
-Even now at twenty-four I still just love to fly through the air and bounce around just as much as I did when I first walked through the gym doors.
+Even now, at twenty-four, I still just love to fly through the air and bounce around just as much as I did when I first walked through the gym doors.